Pain Recovery at Bay Recovery on A&E's "Intervention" Monday 1/18

 ...
 Or phone calls -- when people are upset the call, I have found, and in this case they fear repercussions for being seen commenting SO here's what I have to say:

-Note from January 2012: I have been contacted by more than one former patient of Dr Rand's at Bay Recovery who have asked me to remove all information about him due to their concerns for others based upon their experiences.
+Note from January 2012: I have been contacted by more than one former patient of Dr Rand's at Bay Recovery asking me to remove all information about him due to their concerns for others based upon their experiences.
 I appreciate that they are taking the time to research where he might be doing outreach to get his name heard, so thank YOU.
 That is true 'generosity of time and energy' which might be translated into 'spirit'.

 There is a Forum for Chronic Pain Management, which is: www.lumigrate.com/forums/collaborative-care-discussions/chronic-pain-management